Product Updates — 7 min

 Once you nail your company’s high-level goals, it becomes much easier to break down the process and create smaller goals aligned with your company mission.

 A remote-first team might struggle with communication delays between workers in different time zones.
-The answer to this might be setting a company goal to move towards an async work system, allowing workers more autonomy and responsibility in their work.
-Embracing the post-pandemic trend of workers desiring remote positions, a remote company might choose to create, outsource, or optimize systems like payroll to facilitate easy employee management globally.
+The answer to this might be setting a company goal to move toward an async work system, allowing workers more autonomy and responsibility in their work.

-For remote global teams, asking employees for feedback has never been easier or more effective.
-You can gain important insights into every aspect of your business via a simple survey.
 At Remote, for example, our People team regularly conducts internal feedback surveys to capture employee sentiment and identify areas for improvement.
 (Remote is particularly proud of our consistently strong results related to employee belonging!)

 Your employees feel heard and more connected when you ask them to take an active role in defining company goals.
-Doing so may also help them understand their roles, embrace their responsibilities, and take pride in their contributions toward shared goals.
+Doing so may also help them understand their roles, embrace their responsibilities, and take pride in their contributions toward shared business goals.

 Checking out the competition is another way to gain important strategic insights that can help you define your goals.